Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 A system that maintains an appendable sequence of Blocks where each block contains a cryptographic hash of the previous block (and hence its integrity can be validated recursively all the way back to the original block).

-Technically, Convex is not a blockchain because Blocks are not required to contain a hash of any previous Block.
+Technically, Convex is a Lattice and not a Blockchain because Blocks are not required to contain a hash of any previous Block.
 This gives Convex a technical advantage because Blocks can therefore be handled in parallel and re-ordered by the higher level Consensus Algorithm after creation.

 ## Consensus Algorithm